mgcarbonell/zerochat-frontend/README.md

 * Add a friend system.
 * Allow users to view other users' profiles (for bio).
 * Restyle appbar to look like a Win95 appbar.
+* Some more styling, integrating another frontend framework, and overriding Material-UI more.
+* Fix the chat room.

 ## Credits